 We had a delivery of canvases which will keep Nicholas quiet for a few months as you can imagine.
 They will soon be masterpieces hanging in our clients homes.

 testimonials.....Hi Melanie, I opened the portrait (once I got through the bubble wrap!) as soon as I got home on Friday night.
 It is brilliant!
-I thought I would know what to expect as I had seen the scans etc and they were fantastic but the actual portrait exceeded all my expectations.
+I thought I would know what to expect as I had seen the final stage etc and they were fantastic but the actual portrait exceeded all my expectations.
 As you know, Naz had to be put to sleep in March and it broke my heart.
 As daft as it sounds, I feel that he is back with me in a small way when I look at the portrait, so thank you.

 Why not visit our pet portraits studio page to see where we create our beautiful paintings and drawings...